aeinbu/webpack-application-template/README.md

 # Framework neutral template for building apps with Webpack and Babel
+This template is meant to be a good starting point for anyone who wants to start building modern web apps.

 ## Features
 - Builds clientside web applications with webpack and babel.